Ai Accountant

 MCA Companies, Accounts, Rules

 From FY 2023 to 2024, the MCA mandates audit trail features in accounting software.
-You cannot disable audit trails, they must capture date, time, and user details for every change, and logs must be retained for the statutory period.
-Even small, micro, and one person companies fall within scope.
-Reference, MSNA Audit Trail Applicability.
+You cannot disable audit trails.
+They must capture date, time, and user details for every change.
+Logs must be retained for at least eight years per Section 128(5) of the Companies Act 2013.

 Auditing standards requirements